 Transcriptionists will be downloading and uploading files from the client websites and other FTP sources.
 Many of the files will be large.
-Transcriptionists will be unable to download voice files and transcribe them in time, especially with tight deadlines, without access to a high-speed internet connection.
+Transcriptionists will be unable to download voice files and transcribe them in time for tight deadlines without access to a high-speed internet connection.

 There are several free online websites that can help you learn how to type quickly and accurately.
-Many transcription companies either have their own training program or will pay for the training of transcriptionists.
+Many transcription companies either have their own training program or will pay for the training required for transcriptionists.

 The best option is to take lessons and get a certificate of course completion.
 If you have never transcribed before, or if your work was rejected by any professional transcription company when you took their test, you probably require training.